 The work environment has a huge impact on employee happiness and therefore, productivity.
 Happy employees feel less stressed, allowing creativity to flow and their best work to be done.
 So investments in the physical workspace can be meaningful to the workplace culture during the return to work.
 After working in the comfort of home, no one wants to return to a drab cubicle in a concrete box day after day.

 So think about how a new workspace can inspire your employees’ creativity.
 One example would be to have a large colorful graphic with a positive message.
 Seeing these inspiring messages does more than provide eye candy to your employees.
-It actually shifts the overall perception they have of the company, their office and their job.
-So not only can improvements to the physical office space strengthen company culture, it can also bolster your company’s success.
+It actually shifts the overall perception they have of the company, their office, and their job.
+So not only can improvements to the physical office space strengthen company culture, they can also bolster your company’s success.

-Pro Tip: If you are unsure about what kind of improvements to make to your physical office space, consider giving your employees a voice in the design by asking what things they would like to see or help them feel inspired or more productive!
+Pro Tip: If you are unsure about what kind of improvements to make to your physical office space, consider giving your employees a voice in the design by asking what things they would like to see or helping them feel inspired or more productive!

-No, I’m not talking about the bragging style of posts on social media (you know the ones–photos of expensive cars, houses, watches, etc.).
+No, we’re not talking about the bragging style of posts on social media (you know the ones–photos of expensive cars, houses, watches, etc.).
 I’m talking about flexibility in work schedule and location.
 If you don’t cater to these needs as well, you’ll end up with a high turnover rate that can demoralize the employees who do stick with you.
 Work with your employees and allow flexibility for those who want it, including hybrid work and different work hours.

 Many employees see this control over their work schedule and location as a huge part of work-life balance.
 Having that balance can go a long way in decreasing stress, showing your employees you care about them.
 And it also helps increase creativity and productivity, which can really benefit your company!